Bulova: Founding

+The Westfield Watch Company, Inc. is listed as a Bulova subsidiary at least as early as 1931, but Bulova had trademarked the Westfield name in 1927.
+Westfields were considered the lower-cost options in the Bulova line, since the movements typically had lower jewel counts than mainstream Bulovas, and cases and straps may also not have been of the same quality as other Bulova models.
+Like the regular Bulovas, the Westfield movements were Swiss made, but the two lines did not use the same movements.
+Westfield watches were produced at least through the 1950s, with the Caravelle line introduced in the early 1960s.
+The Bulova trademark of the Westfield name is reported as cancelled in 1989.

 Advertising milestones

+Bulova became a renowned watch company in 1922, starting with an advertising campaign in the Saturday Evening Post.
+Through the 1960s, Bulova led all American watchmakers in marketing expenditures, and it enhanced its distribution chains from jewelry stores and chains to general merchandising outlets, with over 20,000 U.S. distributors by 1968.

-Bulova became a renowned watch company in 1923.
-Bulova produced the first advertisement broadcast on radio in 1926, announcing the first beep in history: ‘At the tone, it’s eight o’clock, Bulova Watch Time’, an announcement heard by millions of Americans.
-In 1927, Charles A. Lindbergh became the first solo pilot to cross the Atlantic nonstop.
+Bulova produced the first national advertisement broadcast on radio in 1926, announcing the first beep in history: ‘At the tone, it’s eight o’clock, Bulova Watch Time’, an announcement heard by millions of Americans.
+In 1927, Charles Lindbergh became the first solo pilot to cross the Atlantic nonstop.
 His crossing earned him a Bulova Watch and a check for $1000, and it became an emblem for the brand that created the model "Lone Eagle" in his likeness.
 Bulova claims to have been the first manufacturer to offer electric clocks beginning in 1931, but the Warren Telechron Company began selling electric clocks in 1912, 19 years prior to Bulova.
 In the 1930s and 1940s, the brand was a huge success with its rectangular plated watches whose case was strongly curved to better fit the curve of the wrist.
+In 1932, Bulova ran a "Name the Watch" contest for its new $24.75 timepiece, with a top prize of $1,000 and total prizes of $10,000.
+By 1940, Bulova sponsored each of the top 20 radio shows in the US.